OnyekaEkesi/Best-ML-Credit-Default/README.md

 - Chege Kennedy: Asst Administrative Lead

 ## Note:
-* Due to the nature of this project, code cannot be shared publicly.
+* Due to proprietary reasons associated with this project, code cannot be shared publicly.